 2. Update Your Job Descriptions

 Review your job descriptions for gender preferences, ableism, racism, and other limiting factors.
-When you list the physical requirements of the job, ask yourself if all of them are actually true?
+When you list the physical requirements of the job, ask yourself – are all of them are actually true?
 If there are reasonable accommodations you can make for an employee with a mobility limitation, for example, can you make note of that?

 Your job descriptions should reflect an inclusive culture.
 Have the people who actually work in the positions you are hiring for edit and give feedback on the job descriptions for those positions during their paid work time.
 (This may mean you need to find a sub to cover them for a short time.)
-Their feedback will help you to ensure that the description is accurate.
-Tell them that one of your goals is to use it as a filter for hiring bias.
+Their feedback will help you to ensure that the job description is accurate.
+Tell them that one of your goals is to use their feedback as a filter for hiring bias.
 Ask them to look for opportunities to make the description more inclusive.

 3. Grow Your Future Leaders

-Familiarity bias is very real.
-However, sometimes it can help us make good decisions.
-If you know you replace a lead teacher about once every three years, be sure you have an assistant teacher in the pipeline ready to send to school and intern every three years.
+Schools often develop predictable patterns related to staffing.
+For instance, if you know you replace a lead teacher about once every three years, be sure you have an assistant teacher in the pipeline ready to send to school and intern every three years.
 If diversity in your team is a priority for you, your pipeline should reflect that goal.

-Build the team you want by investing in people you know will commit to your school.
+Build the team you want by investing in people you hope will commit to your school.
 Because Black, Latinx, and Indigenous candidates get hired at significantly lower rates than white candidates in the US, look for opportunities to grow your Black, Latinx, and Indigenous staff into leaders.

 In order for this strategy to work, you will also need to invest in anti-bias, anti-racist training for everyone in your organization and use that training to adapt your culture and policies.